ARMmbed/mbed-os-5-docs/docs/refs/mesh/04_N_networking.md

 ![rpl-single](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/rpl_layer_reg_single_hop.png)

-###### Network rejoin process
+##### Network rejoin process

 If a device with the 6LoWPAN stack is forced into sleep mode for an extended period of time so that its registration with the 6LBR has expired, the stack will automatically detect this and update its registration.
 The stack is then ready for communication without any further action from the application when the device wakes up.

 The exact time that it takes for the stack to refresh the registration depends on whether a full mesh network topology or a star topology is used.
 Additionally, in the mesh network scenario the exact location of the device (depth from the 6LBR to be specific) in the mesh has a small impact on the time when full networking capabilities are restored.

-###### Automatic network healing process
+##### Automatic network healing process

 It is fairly common for the RF channel to change even if the physical location of the actual mesh network has not.
 The network must then adapt to the new channel immediately and with ease.

-The standards that the 6LoWPAN stack uses provide feedback from multiple protocol layers, such as, the MAC, network, and routing layers.
+The standards that the 6LoWPAN stack uses provide feedback from multiple protocol layers, such as the MAC, network and routing layers.
 This multiple layer approach provides the stack with numerous sources of information that can be used to make automatic decisions as to when network reconfiguration can be initiated.
 It can also be delivered to other devices in the IP network using standard _Internet Control Message Protocol_ (ICMP)v6 messages.
 More specifically, these messages can either be ICMPv6 Destination Unreachable or No Route To Host types.

 ###### MAC layer